Guest post by Jan Hoekman, co-founder of GlassDollar.

 For most companies, we already have a text description of their activities in our source data which usually makes it clear what industry the business is in.
-If we do not have a description it can usually be obtained with relative ease using the API of Clearbit or FullContact.
+If we do not have a description, it can generally be obtained with relative ease using the API of Clearbit or FullContact.

 For source data where no industry is given, we can make use of that description, and automatically classify that company into the corresponding industries using MonkeyLearn.
-The aim is to essentially replace our manual google search.
+The aim is to replace our manual google search essentially.